Hocus Pocus (1993 film): Plot

-Not realizing the witches have survived, Max and Allison open the spellbook, hoping to reverse the spell on Binx.
-The open spell book reveals the location of the group, and the witches track them down, kidnap Dani and Binx, and recover the spellbook.
-Sarah uses her singing to lure Salem's children to the Sanderson cottage.
-Max and Allison free Dani and Binx by tricking the witches into believing that sunrise was an hour early.
-Thinking that they are done for, the witches panic and pass out, allowing Max, Dani, Allison, and Binx to escape.
+Not realizing that the witches have survived, Max and Allison open the spellbook, hoping to reverse the curse on Binx.
+This action allows the witches to find the children, abduct Binx and Dani, and retrieve the spellbook.
+Sarah uses her singing to lure all of Salem's children to the Sanderson cottage; however, Max and Allison rescue Dani and Binx by briefly tricking the witches into believing that the sun has risen an hour early.